rust-lang/book/src/ch03-05-control-flow.md

 }
 ```

-Here, we're counting up through the elements in the array.
+Here, we’re counting up through the elements in the array.
 We start at index 0,
 then loop until we hit the final index of our array (that is, when `index < 5`
 is no longer true).
 Running this will print out every element of the array: